straup/privatesquare/README.md

 The currently supported artisanal integer providers are: [Mission Integers](http://www.missionintegers.com/), [Brooklyn Integers](http://www.brooklynintegers.com/) and [London Integers](http://www.londonintegers.com/).
 For a very very (very) long and thorough discussion of artisanal integers [you should read this blog post](http://www.aaronland.info/weblog/2012/12/01/coffee-and-wifi#timepixels).

+## Configuring fancy stuff – Checking in offline

+Support for checking in offline is a subset of the `deferred checkins` feature.

+A deferred checkin might happen when the foursquare servers are busted (like when everyone is at SXSW and trying to check in at the same time).
+If that happens privatesquare will know _where_ you are in geographic space (latitude and longitude) and will prompt you to record the name of the venue you're trying to check in to.

+That name of the venue, along with the latitude and longitude and the date, will be stored as a "pending" check in in your browser's local storage database allowing you to complete the check in when the foursquare servers are happy again.

+If you're offline though your browser won't even know where you are.
+So instead of just prompting you for the name of the venue you're at privatesquare asks you for both the name of the venue _and_ the city you're in.
+Once you're back online your checkin will be waiting for you in the same "pending" bin as deferred checkins (specifically the "pending" link in nav menu).

+Instead of asking foursquare for a venue named (x) near a given latitude and longitude privatesquare will ask for venues named (x) in the city you told it about.

+_At some point in the future privatesquare might keep a local cache of all the cities you're in and try to be clever about auto-filling that field but for the time being you'll need to add that information by hand._

+To enable offline checkins make sure the following flags are enabled in your `config.php` file:

+	$GLOBALS['cfg']['enable_feature_deferred_checkins'] = 1;
+	$GLOBALS['cfg']['enable_feature_offline_appcache'] = 1;

+Jake Archibald's article [Application Cache is a Douchebag](http://www.alistapart.com/articles/application-cache-is-a-douchebag/) is pretty much much the definitive word on the subject.

 ## See also

 * [flamework](https://github.com/exflickr/flamework)